Homeric-Freedom/guides/hbot_install.md

 unset GATEWAY_PASSPHRASE

 ```

-#### 2. Make the script executable:
+Make the script executable:
 ```bash
 chmod +x start-gateway.sh
 ```

-#### 3. Run the script to start Gateway:
+Run the script to start Gateway:
 ```bash
 ./start-gateway.sh
 ```

 ## 6. Connect to Exchanges from Hummingbot

 ### a.
-Create Maya Wallet in gateway (When It Asks for Private Key Use Mnemonic Phrase
+Create Maya Wallet in gateway (When It Asks for Private Key Use Mnemonic Phrase)

 ```bash
 gateway connect mayadex
 ```
 - Which mayachain-based network do you want to connect to >>> mainnet
 - Do you want to continue to use node url 'None' for mayachain-mainnet? >> Yes
-# NOTE: if you get the following then you need to delete your gateway/conf/wallets folder and hummingbot/conf/gateway_connections.json file
+### NOTE: if you get the following then you need to delete your gateway/conf/wallets folder and hummingbot/conf/gateway_connections.json file
 - Do you want to connect to mayachain-mainnet with one of your existing wallets on Gateway?
 (Yes/No) >>> ctrl + c and delete the specified files.
 - Enter your mayachain-mainnet wallet private key >>> {Enter your mnemonic phrase}